 Reduced doses of cefoperazone and streptomycin allowed communities to spontaneously clear C. difficile colonization.
 To understand the dynamics of colonization and clearance of C. difficile, we first identified conditions which would allow colonization and clearance.
 Beginning with clindamycin, mice were treated with an intraperitoneal injection of clindamycin (10 mg/kg) one day prior to challenge with C. difficile.
 All mice (N = 11) were colonized to a high level (median CFU = 3.07×107) the next day and cleared the colonization within 10 days; 6 mice cleared C. difficile within 6 days (Figure 1A).
 Previous C. difficile infection models using cefoperazone and streptomycin have not demonstrated clearance.
 So we next explored whether cefoperazone and streptomycin could permit colonization and subsequent clearance with lower doses.
 We began with replicating the previously established C. difficile infection models using these antibiotics (20).
 We treated mice with cefoperazone or streptomycin in their drinking water for 5 days (0.5 mg/mL and 5 mg/mL, respectively) and then challenged them with C. difficile.
 For both antibiotics, C. difficile colonization was maintained for the duration of the experiment as previously demonstrated (Figure 1B-C) (20).
 Then we repeated the C. difficile challenge with reduced doses of the antibiotics (cefoperazone - 0.3 and 0.1 mg/mL; streptomycin - 0.5 and 0.1 mg/mL).
 For both antibiotic treatments, the lowest dose resulted in either no colonization (N = 8) or a transient, low level colonization (N = 8, median length = 1 day, median CFU/g = 2.8×103) (Figure 1B-C).
 The intermediate dose of both antibiotics resulted in a high level colonization (median CFU/g = 3.5×106) and half (N = 8 of 16) of the mice clearing the colonization within 10 days.
 Based on our previous research, which showed each of these antibiotics uniquely changed the microbiota, we hypothesized that the microbiota varied across these antibiotic treatments that resulted in colonization clearance.
+To focus on the changes related to clearance and not antibiotic dosage, the remaining analysis aggregated mice which had C. difficile present in their stool post-challenge by whether C. difficile was detected (i.e. colonized) or not (i.e. cleared) at the end of the experiment.